 Exactly.

-That that mostly too, and and and I tried and I did until finally I just after doing with everything that I had to do with that day, it finally it got to me where I I stood up and stood my ground from what uh the other relatives of my family had said, because they actually uh took me aside later and and quietly you know applauded me and said, Good job, if we actually standing up to him like they they wanted to always do it, but never really decided to take the opportunity.
+And I tried and I did until finally I just, after dealing with everything that I had to do with that day, it finally got to me where I stood up and stood my ground from what the other relatives in my family had said because they actually took me aside later and quietly applauded me and said, good God, for actually standing up to him.

 Well, okay.